LostInTheCloud/PABE/cheatsheet.md

 - ret2libc

+Beating NX on 64Bit:

+- can't put params onto stack, instead, have to put them into registers
+- ROP Chain to execute setup
+    > intel code can be interpreted and executed from any offset!
+    - careful with side effects
+    - can use libc to increase the available ropgadgets
+- use ROP to either ret2lib
+- or to disable NX with `mprotect`

 Beating ASLR:

 - information leak
 - bruteforce (32bit only)
 since last 12 bits are static we don't have to guess everything!
 partial rewrite: overwrite the LS 2 bytes (of which 12 out of 16 bits are static) -> 2^4 possible solutions

+---

+### Heap Overflow

+- Dangling Pointer